wdporter/i-am-that-vuepress/85-i-am-the-foundation-of-all-experience/readme.md

 How do you know these things?
 And what makes you say them?

-**Maharaj:**&ensp;I am only trying to describe the state before the ‘I am’ arose, but the state itself, being beyond the mind and its language, is indescribable.
+**Maharaj:**&ensp;I am only trying to describe the state before the “I Am” arose, but the state itself, being beyond the mind and its language, is indescribable.

-**Q:**&ensp;The ‘I am’ is the foundation of all experience.
+**Q:**&ensp;The “I Am” is the foundation of all experience.
 What you are trying to describe must also be an experience, limited and transitory.
 You speak of yourself as immutable.
 I hear the sound of the word, I remember its dictionary meaning, but the experience of being immutable I do not have.
 How can I break through the barrier and know personally, intimately, what it means to be immutable?

 **M:**&ensp;The word itself is the bridge.
 Remember it, think of it, explore it, go around it, look at it from all directions, dive into it with earnest perseverance; endure all delays and disappointments until suddenly the mind turns around, away from the word, towards the reality beyond the word.
 It is like trying to find a person knowing his name only.
 A day comes when your enquiries bring you to him and the name becomes reality.
 Words are valuable, for between the word and its meaning there is a link and if one investigates the word assiduously, one crosses beyond the concept into the experience at the root of it.
-As a matter of fact, such repeated attempts to go beyond the words is what is called ‘meditation’.
-<span data-tippy-content="The practice which produces success, <em>siddhi</em>.">Sadhana</span> is but a persistent attempt to cross over from the verbal to the non-verbal.
+As a matter of fact, such repeated attempts to go beyond the words is what is called “meditation”. <span data-tippy-content="The practice which produces success, <em>siddhi</em>.">Sadhana</span> is but a persistent attempt to cross over from the verbal to the non-verbal.
 The task seems hopeless until suddenly all becomes clear and simple and so wonderfully easy.
 But, as long as you are interested in your present way of living, you will shirk from the final leap into the unknown.

 **Q:**&ensp;Why should the unknown interest me?
 Of what use is the unknown?